'Vision Zero' Road Safety Strategy 2024 to 2035

 • A283 Petworth Road, Chiddingfold.
 Average speed camera enforcement from near junction with Skinners Lane to near junction with Turners Mead.

-Responsible for the enforcement of speed, red light and "red x" offences recorded by static cameras across the county, as well as speed offences recorded by three Mobile Enforcement Officers.
+Safety camera team: Responsible for the enforcement of speed, red-light and 'red x' offences recorded by static cameras across the county, as well as speed offences recorded by three Mobile Enforcement Officers.
 The team processes the offences and associated correspondence, prepares court files where necessary and includes specialist enquiry officers to investigate individuals who choose to frustrate or obstruct the process.

-In addition to these resources, all Surrey's Police Officers will contribute to enforcement of road traffic law to improve road safety.
+All Surrey's police officers will contribute to enforcement of road traffic law to improve road safety.
 There are several teams in Surrey Police who have a dedicated remit to enforce road traffic law, improving road safety and reducing road casualties, described below.

-Two sergeants and ten police officers supported by a researcher to target the "Fatal Five" offences which contribute to killed or seriously injured collisions.
+Vanguard Road Safety team: Two sergeants and ten police officers supported by a researcher to target the 'Fatal Five' offences which contribute to killed or seriously injured collisions.
 They do this by delivering additional traffic enforcement, targeting specific collision hotspot locations around the county and by targeting specific individuals where information or intelligence suggests their driving causes a risk of harm to themselves and/or others.
 In addition, they provide a dedicated provision to assist in addressing vehicular based antisocial crime.

 Subscribe to our newsletters for latest news and events.